Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Navy Stats and Trends

-- Navy has played six games, with three wins against the spread.
+- In Navy's six games this season, it has three wins against the spread.

-- Navy's games this season have hit the over on three of six set point totals (50%).
+- Navy's games this season have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- In games that Navy picks up more than 294.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that Navy piles up over 294.5 yards, the team is 2-1 against the spread and 1-2 overall.

-- This season the Midshipmen have six turnovers, 12 fewer than the Bearcats have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.